bwigfield/lovetruth/_posts/2017-11-14-5-red-flags-gemini.md

 ## 3. They keep secluding themselves in their lab
 Lovers are supposed to make time for each other aren't they?
 Ugh!
 Modern relationships are the worst.
 You just want to spend a little quality time with your beloved darling, but they keep shutting you out and isolating in their stupid lab!
-What could they be doing in their?
+What could they be doing in there?
 Typical Geminis.
 Time to break out the ice cream and Netflix.

 ## 4. You catch them drinking a strange serum
 What's this?
 You came home after a long night of work, hoping to catch some sympathy and maybe a cuddle.